odoo/documentation/accounting/overview/process_overview/supplier_bill.rst

 Save the invoice to update the pre tax and tax amounts at the bottom of the screen.
-You will most likely need to configure the prices of your products without taxes as Odoo will compute the tax for you.
+You will most likely need to configure the prices of your products without taxes as Twenty20 will compute the tax for you.

 .. note::
-    On the bottom left corner, Odoo shows a summary table of all taxes on the vendor bill.
+    On the bottom left corner, Twenty20 shows a summary table of all taxes on the vendor bill.
     In several countries, different methods are accepted to round the totals (round per line, or round globally).
-The default rounding method in Odoo is to round the final prices per line (as you may have different taxes per product.
+The default rounding method in Twenty20 is to round the final prices per line (as you may have different taxes per product.
 E.g. Alcohol and cigarettes).
     However if your vendor has a different tax amount on their bill, you can change the amount in the bottom left table to adjust and match.